 Complex Systems: Agroecology

 This biology course will use The Putney School and other local farms to explore the sustainability (ecological, economic, and social) of these agricultural systems.
 We will study the history of farming in our area, investigate how past and current practices affect the land and economy, and familiarize ourselves with soil and plant ecology and how nutrient cycles determine how and what we can grow.
 Readings will consist of excerpts from a variety of scientific texts, trade publications, scientific journals, newspapers, and agricultural texts and histories.
 We will use farm visits to practice analyzing the sustainability of farm systems.
-While the focus will be on dairy farming, we will also work with local vegetable farmers, orchardists, and permaculturists.
 Final projects will provide the opportunity to delve into sustainability issues with respect to agriculture, such as climate change, organics, GMOs, rotational grazing, permaculture, water conservation, pest management, etc. Prerequisites: Humans in the Natural World and Chemistry and Microbiology or permission of the instructor.

 Engineering and Design